ZaddikDev/TrackEditorOverhaul/README.md

 > This mod is in alpha!
 A lot of key features are missing.
 They will be added as development progresses.

 ## Installing
 > These are instructions for setting up the game to **install** the mod.
-If you want to set up the game for contributing,f ollow all steps but the final one and head to the [Contributing](#contributing) section.
+If you want to set up the game for contributing,follow all steps but the final one and head to the [Contributing](#contributing) section.
 To install the mod, you need:
 - A [copy of ROBOBEAT Demo](https://store.steampowered.com/app/1456760/ROBOBEAT/) (ROBOBEAT will be supported on release)
 - A [copy of BepInEx](https://github.com/BepInEx/BepInEx/releases)